 - Q What are the symptoms of carbon monoxide (CO) poisoning?

-- Q Can wood-burning stoves cause carbon monoxide poisoning?
+- Q Can carbon monoxide poisoning have complications?

-- Q What increases my risk of carbon monoxide poisoning?
+- Q What should I know about burning charcoal and carbon monoxide poisoning?

-- Q What is the incidence rate of carbon monoxide poisoning?
+- Q What are the treatment options for carbon monoxide poisoning?